hhe5361/modified_when2meet_server/README.md

 # LoRa_message_app
-Message app Code using with LoRa
+Message app using with LoRa